-Program-level assessment is conducted by the faculty within each academic program.
-Assessment reports are submitted by each academic discipline consistent with the University's mission and goals.
-Multiple methods, including, but not limited too capstone experiences are used to evaluate student learning within the major.
-An updated assessment schedule, incorporated into the academic planning calendar, will be implemented in the 2006-2007 academic year.
-This is an improvement on the earlier process in that it more clearly involves the use of assessment results for planning academic improvements in a timely and consistent manner.
+Program-level assessment is conducted by the faculty of each academic program.
+Assessment reports submitted by each academic discipline must be consistent with the University's mission and goals.
+Multiple methods, including, but not limited to capstone experiences should be used to evaluate student learning within the major.
+An updated assessment schedule, incorporated into the academic planning calendar, was implemented in the 2006-2007 academic year.
+This annual function clearly mandates annual use of assessment results for planning academic improvements.

-All departmental assessment reports are due to the Director of Assessment on, or before, September 24^{th,} 2007.
-The report is then distributed to the Assessment committee for review.
-A check sheet is used by the Committee for reviewing reports in order that evaluation is consistent and clear (See Appendix).
-A summary of pertinent data, findings, and recommendations will be compiled into an Annual Assessment Report by the Director of Assessment.
-Reports are then forwarded, with assessment committee input, to the VPAD prior to October 17^{th,} 2007.
-The VPAD will review departmental requests using assessment report data and forward planning recommendations to the President no later than February 8^{th,} 2008.
-The President will respond concerning requested academic improvements/resource issues to the VPAD no later than May 2nd, 2008.
-Prior to the completion of the spring, 2008, semester, the VPAD will forward the President's planning/budgetary recommendations to the faculty through the Division Chairs.
-Therefore, approved academic improvements can be implemented in the following academic year.
+Departmental Assessment Reports are due to the Director of Assessment on, or before, the last day of September each fall semester.
+The report is distributed to the Assessment Committee for review.
+A check sheet used by the Committee for reviewing reports insures that each evaluation is consistent (See Appendix).
+A summary of pertinent data, findings, and recommendations is compiled into an Annual Assessment Report by the Director of Assessment.
+Reports are then forwarded, with assessment committee input, to the VPAD in by the last day of October.
+The VPAD reviews departmental requests using assessment report data and forwards planning recommendations to the President no later than the last day of February in the spring semester.
+The President is responsible to respond to requested academic improvements/resource issues to the VPAD no later than the last day of May.
+Prior to the completion of the spring semester, the VPAD forwards the President's planning/budgetary recommendations to the faculty through the Division Chairs.